-COFI’s Board is composed of activists, educators, and civic leaders, and includes four representatives of POWER-PAC IL, the statewide parent group.
+COFI’s Board of Trustees is composed of activists, educators, and civic leaders, and includes four representatives of POWER-PAC IL, the statewide parent group.

 Organizations listed are for affiliation purposes only.